 You may be required to deduct child support payments from an employee as directed by the IRD.
 PayHero includes a default Child Support pay item for making these deductions.
 The IRD's bank account details are included on the default pay item, enabling easy payment at the same time as you pay your employees.

-To add Child Support deductions to an employee simply view the employee's Default Pay tab under Manage > Employees and add the Child Support pay item to the Deductions area.
+To add Child Support deductions to an employee simply view the employee's Default Pay tab under People > Employees and add the Child Support pay item to the Deductions area.

 Once added, specify the amount to be deducted from each pay in the Rate field.